Sign In Register

 Safety Score

-Fairfield has an average annual temperature of 44°F (7°C).
+Fairfield has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 26°F in January while summers reach 67°F in July.
-Annual precipitation is 12.4 inches.
-Air quality is rated Good with a median AQI of 26.
+The area gets 273 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 12.4 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 26 / among the cleanest air in the country.
+The city sits at an elevation of 3,984 feet.

 Temperature